danielharrell/open-eyes-lect-2017-18/Open.md

 open, even transparent. <!-- This reaching out should be used in a transition paragraph later.-->  To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, watchfulness, awareness.
-And awareness, perhaps, is not just one way of being, but *our* way of
+And awareness is arguably not just one way of being, but *our* way of
 being: the one underneath all the others; the one that explains *why* we use the word with such scope, and as if it were already understood.